Parmer County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Parmer County is $68,164.
 This is 11% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 13% lower.
+It is also 13% lower than the national median of $78,538.
 The poverty rate stands at 9.6%.
 This is 30% lower than the state poverty rate of 13.8%.
 The unemployment rate is 2.5%.
 This is 52% lower than the state rate of 5.1%.
 The median home value is $127,300.
 Housing costs are 51% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 1.9x, Parmer County is one of the most affordable housing markets in the area.
 68.4% of occupied housing units are owner-occupied.
 This homeownership rate is 9% higher than the state average of 62.6%.

 Race & Ethnicity